surendra769/Machine-Learning/README.md

-This repository  contain all tbe project which are related to Supervised Machine learning
+This repository  contain all the project which are related to Supervised Machine learning